Pickle ornaments: got one?

 For many families, the pickle is hung last – hidden among the branches – and the first child to find it on St. Nick's morning or Christmas Day receives a special blessing or gift.

-The origin of the Christmas pickle in the United State is believed to be that they were imported from Germany, along with other vegetable-shaped ornaments, and sold at Woolworths in the 1800s.
+It is believed that the Christmas pickle was imported to the United States from Germany, along with other vegetable-shaped ornaments, and sold at Woolworths in the 1800s.
 There is much lore around the pickle ornament, including one story that says St. Nick miraculously brought two boys back to life after he found them deceased in a pickle barrel.

 I'm sticking with the Woolworths story, K?